 After this, you are invited back into the room for us all to chat again, and I can explain to you the work we have done in the session, and we can talk about what next steps might be useful for your child.
 I really can’t guarantee that I would take your child on as a student, but I hope that the consultation would be useful to you.
-Sessions for under 18s are currently charged at £50 per hour and £60 p.h. for adults (July 2014), and our meeting would be about 45 to 60 minutes, depending on the age of your child.
+Sessions are currently charged at £60 per hour (Jan 2019) , and our meeting would be about 45 to 60 minutes, depending on the age of your child.

 Eligibility for lessons

 [Please make sure you also read my article ‘Are you ready?‘.]